rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 ### Responsible Disclosures Process
 * ESO specifies that any security vulnerability found should be sent as a confidential email to contact@external-secrets.io and not be reported as an Issue.
 ### Vulnerability Management Plans
-* ESO uses Github Security Alerts and Dependabot Dependency Updates to learn about critical software updates and security threats.
+* ESO uses GitHub Security Alerts and Dependabot Dependency Updates to learn about critical software updates and security threats.
 ### Vulnerability Response Process
 * No specific information on this is provided in the security file currently.
 * Recommendation: